 Advanced Filters

-This section enables you to set up and apply various logic rules with which you can filter data.
+Advanced Filters enable you to set up and apply various logic rules with which you can filter data.
 These Advanced Filters enable you to create highly customized reports.
-To create an Advanced Filter:

 | Operator | Meaning |